What You Need (Powerhouse song)

 What You Need is a song by American producer and DJ Powerhouse featuring Duane Harden.
-It was released in May 1999 as a single and reached to number-one on the US Billboard Hot Dance Music/Club Play chart.
-There was also a first song to be played on Galaxy 105-106.
-It peaked at #13 in the UK Singles Chart.
+It was released in May 1999 as a single and reached number-one on the US Billboard Hot Dance Music/Club Play chart.
+There was also the first song to be played on Galaxy 105-106.
+It peaked at #13 on the UK Singles Chart.
 The track was remixed by Full Intention.

 Content

 The song sampled Thelma Houston's "I'm Here Again".